qmk/qmk_firmware/keyboards/nuphy/gem80/ansi/README.md

 # TODO
-- [ ] Refactor NUM_LOCK, SCROLL_LOCK indicators to store LED position in eeprom - and update it only if it changes!!! - to avoid weird issues with board
+- [x] ~~Refactor NUM_LOCK, SCROLL_LOCK indicators to store LED position in eeprom - and update it only if it changes!!! - to avoid weird issues with board~~ remove unnecessary indicators (num, scroll)
 - [x] Fix num-lock & scroll lock under key LEDs indication causing random issues with board
 - [x] Store configs in keyboard data section of eeprom + proper eeprom init (instead of VIA_EEPROM and if VIA is enabled, use VIA_EEPROM)?? questionable
 - [x] Add default layout without VIA
-    - [ ] with all custom binds assigned
+    - [x] with all custom binds assigned
-    - [ ] update the manual ?? depends on one above
+    - [ ] update the manual
 - [x] Refactor structure to contain VIA layout, default layout